benfabio/Synthesis_dataset_functions_forest_09-04-24/README.md

 # Versions

-- August 2023: Currently final decisions are being made on what to include in the synthesis forest functions dataset.
+- February 2025: The first version of the synthesis forest functions dataset was finalized by Fabio Benedetti, Bruno X. Pinho and Marc Beringer.
+Its upload on BExIS is ongoing (25/02/25)

 # Scripts